Janspiry/distributed-pytorch-template/README.md

 #### You Need to Know

 1. cuDNN default settings are as follows for training, which may reduce your code reproducibility!
-Notice it to avoid the unexpected behaviors.
+Notice it to avoid unexpected behaviors.

 ```python
  torch.backends.cudnn.enabled = True